China Launches One More Earth-observing Satellite - UrduPoint

 Coded Yunhai-1 04, the satellite was lifted at 8: 54 a.m.
 (Beijing Time) from the Jiuquan Satellite Launch Center in northwest China and soon entered the preset orbit.

-It will provide services for the detection of the atmospheric, marine and space environments, disaster prevention and mitigation, and scientific experiments.
+It will provide services for the detection of the atmospheric, marine and space environments, disaster prevention and mitigation, and scientific experiments, Xinhua reported.